no more anti-aliasing filter, just like in D800E and D7100

 Generally speaking, when it comes to ISO there is a significant improvement in a sense that the noise has become smaller at greater ISO.

-Now you can safely expose the ISO border at 6400 and not be afraid of possible losses of quality.
+Now you can safely use ISO 6400 and not be afraid of possible losses of quality.

 Even the photos at a maximum ISO of 12,800 and Hi-1 (ISO 25,600) look quite decent.